yunhak0/DSAIL_repos/README.md

 * Too big (e.g. > 100mb)
 * Confidential
-* Not related with the project
+* Not related to the project

 Please refer to the 'PATTERN FORMAT' in git-scm document: [Guide](https://git-scm.com/docs/gitignore).